Notice of Pre-AIA or AIA Status

 Whoever invents or discovers any new and useful process, machine, manufacture, or composition of matter, or any new and useful improvement thereof, may obtain a patent therefor, subject to the conditions and requirements of this title.

-Claims 1-22 and 24-30 are rejected under 35 U.S.C.
+Claims 1,3-5,7-22,24-25 and 29-30 are rejected under 35 U.S.C.
 101 because the claimed invention is, considering all claim elements both individual and in combination as a whole, do not amount to significantly more than a judicial exception (i.e., a law of nature, a natural phenomenon, or an abstract idea).

 Claim 1 sets forth:

-calculating an FFR impact score using the mapped FFR values, wherein calculating comprises computing, for one or more of the plurality of vascular segments, derivative- type information indicative of focality of stenotic lesions and integral-type information indicative of overall severity of perfusion impacts, the derivative-type and integral-type information being derived from differences in FFR along the vascular segments;
+calculating an FFR impact score using the mapped FFR values, wherein calculating comprises computing, for one or more vascular segments of the plurality of vascular segments, derivative-type information indicative of focality of stenotic lesions and integral-type information indicative of overall severity of perfusion impacts, the derivative-type and integral- type information being derived from differences in FFR along the vascular segments,[[;]] wherein calculating the FFR impact score further comprises generating a plurality of score elements, wherein generating the plurality of score elements comprises extracting the multiplicity of FFR values from a context of the particular positions to discard the mapping of the FFR values to the particular positions, calculating a respective score element of the plurality of score elements for each vascular segment of the plurality of vascular segments, and retaining an association of each respective score element to a particular vascular segment of the plurality of vascular segments;

-, wherein an element of the FFR impact score discards the mapping of FFR values to the particular positions, and wherein the graphical user interface:
+, wherein an element of the FFR impact score discards the mapping of FFR values to the particular positions, wherein the graphical user interface: responds to user input indicating information associated with adjustment of the FFR impact score, wherein the information includes data describing measured and/or simulated changes in vascular state;

 adjusting the FFR impact score based on a revised map of FFR, revised according to the indicated information and including one or more of: automatic virtual stenting, manual stent selection,

-data measured after a stent implantation, or data measured through a plurality of diagnostic procedures; and
+data measured after a stent implantation, or data measured through a plurality of diagnostic procedures; [[and]]

-With respect to claim 1, the method merely receives map data and calculates an impact score using derivative and integral information, and adjusts the score based on user input.
+With respect to claim 1, the method merely receives map data and calculates an impact score using derivative and integral information, and adjusts the score based on user input and then selects a desired treatment based on the score.
 It is noted in MPEP 2106.04(a)(2)(II)(III), that the courts do not distinguish between mental processes that are performed entirely in the human mind and mental processes that require a human to use a physical aid (e.g., pen and paper or a slide rule) to perform the claim limitation.
 See, e.g., Benson, 409 U.S. at 67, 65, 175 USPQ at 674-75, 674 and further that the courts do not distinguish between claims that recite mental processes performed by humans and claims that recite mental processes performed on a computer.
 As the Federal Circuit has explained, "[c]ourts have examined claims that required the use of a computer and still found that the underlying, patent-ineligible invention could be performed via pen and paper or in a person’s mind."
 Versata Dev.
 Group v.
 SAP Am., Inc., 793 F.3d 1306, 1335, 115 USPQ2d 1681, 1702 (Fed.
 Cir.
 2015).
 The use of a physical aid (e.g., pencil and paper or a slide rule) to help perform a mental step (e.g., a mathematical calculation) does not negate the mental nature of the limitation, but simply accounts for variations in memory capacity from one person to another.

 Prong 2, Step 2A: The claim language also meets prong 2 of the step 2A analysis because the above-recited claim language does not integrate the abstract idea into a practical application.
 That is, there appears to be no tangible improvement in technology, effect of a particular treatment or prophylaxis, a particular machine or manufacture that is integrated, or transformation/reduction of a particular article to a different state or thing as a result of this claimed subject matter.
 As a result, step 2A is satisfied and the second step, step 2B, must be considered.